 The University of Wisconsin-Eau Claire provides graduate education, at the

-master’s and specialist levels, in select programs that grow clearly from
+masters, specialist, and doctoral levels, in select programs that grow clearly from

 institutional undergraduate strengths and that meet identifiable regional and state